The principle of GNSS positioning

 - Static: Relative positioning on real-time or delayed phase; the accuracy varies between a few millimeters and a few centimeters depending on the occupation time.

 The receiver continuously receives the code from the satellite with a delay coming from the time taken by the wave to travel the distance between the satellite and the receiver.
 The receiver therefore measures this delay or shift, equal to the difference between the instant of reception (receiver clock) and the instant of transmission (transmitter clock).
-Since the receiver and transmitter (satellite) clocks are not synchronized, the time difference is vitiated by an error that must be estimated.
+Since the receiver and transmitter (satellite) clocks are not synchronized, the time difference is marred by an error that must be estimated.

 4 unknowns must therefore be determined: for instantaneous positioning, the measurement of at least 4 pseudo-distances is therefore necessary.